Solar Cruiser Disturbance Torque Estimation and Predictive Momentum Management: Acknowledgments

 \section{Acknowledgments}

 This material is based upon work supported by NASA under award No. 80NSSC25M7060, as well as a study grant from Chung Cheng Institute of Technology, National Defense University, Taiwan (R.O.C.).
+The authors would like to thank Mr. Keegan R. Bunker for the valuable discussions on sail shape modeling and providing the SRP model used in this work.